CardiffMRCPathfinder/summaRygwasqc/README.md

 # summaRygwasqc

+Albert Einstein — 'Two things are infinite: the universe and the number of ways of formatting GWAS summary statistics, and I'm not sure about the universe.'

 This R script is designed to automate the processing of GWAS summary statistics, aligns SNP information against the HRC reference panel, performs QC and outputs results in a standardised format.
 This will take approximately 2-4 minutes depending on the size of the GWAS.

 This was inspired by Richard Anney's stata script designed to do a similar function (https://github.com/ricanney/stata/blob/master/code/s/summaryqc.ado)